bhavya-tech/python-redis-datastructures/README.md

 # Redis-Backed Data Structures for Python

-Redis-backed Python data structures that function like built-ins but store data on a Redis server, enabling shared access across distributed systems.
+Redis-backed Python data structures that function like built-ins but store data on a Redis server.
+  - Facilitates shared access across distributed systems
+  - Avoids the transfer of large pickle objects and pickling/unpickling overhead

 ---